HappySeaFox/sail/README.md

 and DLL on Windows).
 They implement actual decoding and encoding capabilities.
 End-users never work with plugins directly.
 They always use abstract, high-level APIs for that.

+Every plugin is accompanied with a so called plugin info (description) file which is just a plain text file.
+It describes what the plugin can actually do: what pixel formats it can read and output, what compression types does it support, specifies a preferred output pixel format, and more.

+By default, SAIL loads plugins on demand.
+To preload them, use `sail_init_with_flags(SAIL_FLAG_PRELOAD_PLUGINS)`.

 ### libsail-common

 libsail-common holds common data types (images, pixel formats, I/O abstractions etc.) and a small set